pasha677/JupyterProject/Readme.md

-This is a Jupyter Project focusing on how to work with Downmark cells in Jupyter while also highlighting tools and libraries to use as a data scientist.
+This is my first Jupyter Project focusing on how to work with Downmark cells in Jupyter while also highlighting tools and libraries to use as a data scientist.